 For complex feet, a plaster-paris mould is also taken.

 Orthoses are designed and made with a view of what are they trying to achieve, whether its cushioning and or offloading for painful corn, to reducing the stress through a painful tendon in a runner.

-This is based on materials selection & density are dependent upon what the function of the orthoses aiming to achieve.
+This will be based on materials selection & density are dependent upon what the function of the orthoses aiming to achieve.

-Orthoses vary in their stiffness or flexibility, factors that impact the density that is recommended are activities they will be used for, the range of motion of the joints within the foot, and weight of the patient.
+Other factors that play are the role in choice are activities they will be used for, the range of motion of the joints within the foot, and weight of the patient.

-In the early days, leather and cork was the go-to material.
+As previously mentioned the early days leather and cork was the go-to material.
 These days orthoses come in a variety of materials for the shell and covering materials, each material offering different benefits.

 Typical materials used for the shell includes polypropylene, carbon-fibre and nylon, with top covers made from a variety of materials inclusive of leather, vinyl and puff.